jacobtomlinson/carte-noire/_posts/2016-10-17-defining-infinity.md

 title:      Defining Infinity
 date:       2016-10-17 23:22:09
 author:     Aamir Azhar
-summary:    How do we express the inexpressible?
+summary:    How does one express the inexpressible?
 categories: personal
 thumbnail:  comment-o
 tags: